-- Main Vent – A volcano’s main vent is the point in the Earth’s crust where hot magma has reached the surface.
-The familiar cone-shaped volcano builds up as ash, rock and lava ejected during eruptions fall back to Earth around the vent.
+Main Vent: A volcano’s main vent is the weak point in the Earth’s crust where hot magma has been able to rise from the magma chamber and reach the surface.
+The familiar cone-shape of many volcanoes are an indication of this, the point at which ash, rock and lava ejected during an eruption fall back to Earth around the vent to form a protrusion.

 Throat: The uppermost section of the main vent is known as the volcano’s throat.
 As the entrance to the volcano, it is from here that lava and volcanic ash are ejected.

 Crater: In addition to cone structures, volcanic activity can also lead to circular depressions (aka. craters) forming in the Earth.
 A volcanic crater is typically a basin, circular in form, which can be large in radius and sometimes great in depth.
 In these cases, the lava vent is located at the bottom of the crater.
 They are formed during certain types of climactic eruptions, where the volcano’s magma chamber empties enough for the area above it to collapse, forming what is known as a caldera.

 Pyroclastic Flow: Otherwise known as a pyroclastic density current, a pyroclastic flow refers to a fast-moving current of hot gas and rock that is moving away from a volcano.
 Such flows can reach speeds of up to 700 km/h (450 mph), with the gas reaching temperatures of about 1,000 °C (1,830 °F).
 Pyroclastic flows normally hug the ground and travel downhill from their eruption site.

 Their speeds depend upon the density of the current, the volcanic output rate, and the gradient of the slope.
 Given their speed, temperature, and the way they flow downhill, they are one of the greatest dangers associated with volcanic eruptions and are one of the primary causes of damage to structures and the local environment around an eruption site.